Written by: Michael Den Boer on May 17th, 2007

 Retail Price: $29.95

 The film is magnificently cast with two flawless performances from its two leads Roger Rees and Geno Lechner.
-Roger Rees play a married Psychotherapist who has gone to outside sources like a Dominatrix to satisfy him sexual.
+Rees play a married Psychotherapist who has gone to outside sources like a Dominatrix to satisfy him sexual.
 It is through pain that he gains his greatest satisfaction.
-Geno Lechner plays a wounded soul named Suzanne whose childhood damaged her terribly and now as a adult she has gained all the power that was once forced on her via her job as a Dominatrix.
+Lechner plays a wounded soul named Suzanne whose childhood damaged her terribly and now as an adult she has gained all the power that was once forced on her via her job as a Dominatrix.
 Ultimately both actors give fearless performances that transcend the material at hand which ultimately makes their characters all the more believe and real.
+Overall Going Under is an extraordinary film about the darker sides of intimacy and its subsequent consequences, highly recommended.

 This release comes with two audio options a Dolby Digital 5.1 mix and a Dolby Digital stereo surround mix.
 Both audio mixes are presented in the films native language of English.
 The audio is in great shape with the both audio mixes offering similar sonic field ranges.
 There are no problems with distortion, hiss or nay other major sound defects.
 Dialog is always clear and easy to understand and follow.
 Music and effects sound full and evenly balanced.
 Overall both audio mixes offer robust sound that fully embraces the films more ambient moments.